dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 There were several areas of legacy code that needed to be cleaned up.

-The code is commented out in the module if review is required.
+The code is commented out in the module if a systemactic  review is required.

 1.Removal of BLOCK4 from install_tomcat.
 This code is no longer required and the logic is incorrect.